-Students With Disabilities
+Students with Disabilities

-JWU is dedicated to providing reasonable accommodations to allow students with learning, physical or other disabilities the opportunity to succeed in academic pursuits.
-While maintaining the highest academic integrity, the university strives to balance scholarship with support services which will assist students with disabilities in functioning in the university's academic environment.
+JWU is dedicated to providing reasonable accommodations to allow students with learning, physical or other disabilities to succeed in their academic pursuits.
+While maintaining the highest academic integrity, the university strives to balance scholarship with support services that will assist students with disabilities in functioning in the university's academic environment.

 Because some programs of study at the university have technical standards (p.
-71) and requirements, applicants and students with disabilities should contact the director of the Center for Academic Support at 980-598-1510 to discuss the availability of reasonable accommodations, when appropriate.
+72) and requirements, applicants and students with disabilities should contact the Center for Academic Support at 305-892-7026 to discuss the availability of reasonable accommodations or to obtain documentation guidelines, when appropriate.